rust-lang/book/nostarch/chapter03.md

 The value of x is: 12
 ```

-This is different from marking a binding as `mut` because unless we use the
+This is different than marking a binding as `mut`, because unless we use the
-`let` keyword again, we'll get a compile-time error if we accidentally try to
+`let` keyword again, we’ll get a compile-time error if we accidentally try to
 reassign to this binding.
-We can perform a few transformations on a value, but
+We can perform a few transformations on a value but
 have the binding be immutable after those transformations have been completed.

-The other difference between `mut` and shadowing is that, since we're
+The other difference between `mut` and shadowing is that because you’re
-effectively creating a new binding when we use the `let` keyword again, we can
+effectively creating a new binding when you use the `let` keyword again, you
-change the type of the value we're binding to but reuse the same name.
+can change the type of the value you’re binding to but reuse the same name.
 For
-example, say we ask a user to show us how many spaces they want between some
+example, say your program asks a user to show how many spaces they want between
-text by sending us space characters, but we really want to store that as a
+some text by inputting space characters, but you really want to store that
-number:
+input as a number:

 ```rust
 let spaces = "   ";
 let spaces = spaces.len();
 ```

-This is allowed: the first `spaces` binding is a string type, and the second
+This construct is allowed because the first `spaces` binding is a string type,
-`spaces` binding, which is a brand new binding that happens to have the same
+and the second `spaces` binding, which is a brand-new binding that happens to
-name as the first one, is a number type.
-Shadowing thus saves us from having to
+have the same name as the first one, is a number type.
+Shadowing thus spares
-come up with different names like `spaces_str` and `spaces_num`; we can reuse
+you from having to come up with different names, like `spaces_str` and
-the simpler `spaces` name.
-If we try to use `mut` for this, however, like this:
+`s``paces_num`; instead, you can reuse the simpler `spaces` name.
+However, if
+you try to use `mut` for this, as shown here:

 ```rust,ignore
 let mut spaces = "   ";
 spaces = spaces.len();
 ```

-We will get a compile-time error because we are not allowed to mutate a
+you’ll get a compile-time error because you’re not allowed to mutate a
-binding's type:

 ```bash
 error: mismatched types [--explain E0308]